angband/angband/docs/hacking/compiling.rst

 "cannot find -lncursesw" and "cannot find -ltinfo").
 Most of the --with or --enable options for configure are not appropriate when using --enable-win.
-The ones that are okay are --with-private-dirs (on by default), --with-gamedata-in-lib (has no effect), --enable-release, and --enable-skip-old-int-typedefs.
+The ones that are okay are --with-private-dirs (on by default), --with-gamedata-in-lib (has no effect), and --enable-release.

 Debug build
 ~~~~~~~~~~~